 All that said, most of Scarpa’s hiking and trekking designs (including the Zodiac) are decidedly overkill on moderate and maintained trails.
 They have recently made a push toward lighter-weight and more versatile options with the introduction of their Maverick, Rush, and Mojito collections, but casual recreationalists can find a much wider range of options from brands like Salomon, Merrell, and Oboz above (many of which are cheaper than Scarpa models).
 But if your adventures often include technical routes high in the mountains, Scarpa has a strong reputation among mountain athletes for their distinctive and exceptional Italian styling and craftsmanship.

 Arc’teryx is fairly new to the world of hiking shoes and boots, but they’ve wasted no time in assembling a solid lineup of premium designs.
 As with most Arc’teryx gear we’ve tested, their footwear is well made and highly capable on technical terrain, which isn’t surprising given their roots in Canada’s rugged Coast Mountains.
-We especially like their Aerios FL, which is feathery light at just over 1.5 pounds per pair (for the low version), waterproof with a Gore-Tex membrane, and tough and protective enough for rocky and rooty trails and off-trail scrambling.
+We especially like their Aerios FL, which is feathery light at just 1 pound 8 ounces per pair (for the low version), waterproof with a Gore-Tex membrane, and tough and protective enough for rocky and rooty trails and off-trail scrambling.
 We did find it hard to achieve a consistent and secure fit while testing the mid-height model due to the basic webbing-based lacing system (most competitors use eyelets and/or locking hooks), but the balance of all-day comfort and agility is hard to beat.

 Location: Denver, Colorado